 - Identical Grandson

-- Lower Deck Episode: All episodes for The Inspector (Clouseau), and one with Voodoo Man, another for Manly Man, and the final two episodes, Texas Toads and Ant and Aardvark.
+- Lower-Deck Episode: All episodes for The Inspector (Clouseau), one with Voodoo Man, and another for Manly Man.

 - Parental Bonus: Some episodes, like Lifestyles of the Pink and Famous.
 And 7 Manly Men as well.

 - Shout-Out: The episode 7 Manly Men parodies Village People and their song "YMCA".

 - The episode Pinky Rider is a direct shout-out to Dennis Hopper's Easy Rider.